marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-15-post-google-project-mgmt.md

 ## 🎯 Beyond the Tech: Why I Took the Google Project Management Certificate

 **Just a heads-up:** This review reflects my personal experience only.
-It is not sponsored in any way.
 {: .notice--info}

 ### ℹ️ Intro